Get your item identified today! →

 3. location marks – either in English or Chinese characters – you can find examples of these below.

-4. purity marks – Chinese silver is most commonly marked with ‘Zu Wen’ (pure silver) mark in Chinese characters.
+4. purity marks – Chinese silver is most commonly marked with ‘Zu Wen’ (high-grade silver) mark in Chinese characters.
 Sometimes it is also stamped STERLING or SOLID SILVER.
 There are also numerical marks such as 90, 85, 80 or 935, 900 etc.

 Generic silver marks

-足紋 or 足銀 – pure silver
+足紋 or 足銀 – high-grade silver

 純銀 – pure silver (Japanese silver mark)